A message on the topic of biological death. Main signs of clinical death

 2. Medical resuscitation through intravenous or endotracheal administration of solutions (Adrenaline, Atropine, Naloxone).

-4. Correction acid-base balance intravenously (Sorbilact, Xylat).
+4. Correction acid-base balance intravenously (Sorbilact, Xylate).

-5. Restoration of capillary circulation by drip(Rheosorbilact).
+5. Restoration of capillary circulation by drip(Reosorbilact).

-• Ineffective resuscitation within 30 minutes.
+• Ineffective resuscitation measures within 30 minutes.

 Signs of biological death